FIRST CLASS PARLOR, CAR #88

-Strasburg Rail Road’s First Class Parlor car is named Marian in honor of the company’s first corporate secretary and wife of William M. Moedinger.
-Upon entry, the car takes the rider back in time with its late Victorian elegance.
+Strasburg Rail Road’s First Class Parlor car is named Marian in honor of the company’s first corporate secretary and the wife of William M. Moedinger, the third president of the tourist company.
+Upon entry, the car takes the guest back in time with its early-20th Century elegance.
 Built by the Laconia Car Company, it was used on the Boston & Main Railroad until 1957.
 The Strasburg Rail Road purchased the car in January of 1971 and used it as the Pequea Creek passenger coach.
 In 1988, the Strasburg Rail Road transformed the car into the top-of-the-line luxury railcar that you see today.

 Year Built: December 1910

 - Listen to an on-board commentary during the ride.